berenger-eu/tbfmm/README.md

   - Blanchard, P., Coulaud, O., Darve, E., & Bramas, B. (2015, October).
 Hierarchical Randomized Low-Rank Approximations.
   - Blanchard, P., Coulaud, O.,  Etcheverry, A., Dupuy, L., & Darve, E. (2016, June).
 An Efficient  Interpolation Based FMM for Dislocation Dynamics Simulations.

+## Managing parameters (argc, argv)

+We provide utility functions in `utils/tbfparams.hpp` to test and convert values from the command line.
+One can look at the example to see how to use them.

 # Issues

 ## Uniform kernel cannot be used